 Can I copyright data?

-Typically, you cannot copyright data or facts; however, you can copyright the creative arrangement of data or facts. (see Facts and Data.)
+Typically, you cannot copyright data or facts; however, you can copyright the creative arrangement of data or facts. (see Copyright and Data.)
 If you decide to share your data, the Libraries recommend that you use Creative Commons licenses to make it easier for others to use your data.
-For more information about copyright and the CSU Digital Repository, read Copyright – Frequently Asked Questions.
-For more general information about copyright at CSU, read this Copyright Research Guide.
+For general information about copyright at CSU, read this Copyright Research Guide.

 What is Creative Commons licensing?